Seminahn01/DS4002-Project1/README.md

 install.packages(c("tidyverse", "rvest", "dplyr"))

 ### Step 3: Data Collection & Processing
 Use the Reviews Data document in the DATA/ folder on Github to access the dataset (movie_reviews.csv).
 Download this dataset and use the first script (01_data_script1.R) in the SCRIPTS/ folder to create movie_data_final.csv.

 Alternatively, simply download movie_data_final.csv from the DATA/ folder.

 ### Step 4: Sentiment Analysis
-Next, analyze the sentiment of each review in the movie_data_final.csv dataset using VADER sentiment scoring.
+Next, Python will be used for sentiment analysis.
+The VADER (Valence Aware Dictionary and sEntiment Reasoner) package will be employed to determine the sentiment score of movie reviews found in the movie_data_final.csv dataset.

 The second script (02_sentiment_analysis.py) in the SCRIPTS/ folder can be used to do this.

 ### Step 5: Train the Machine Learning Model
-script 3
+Train an XGBoost model for box office prediction.
+The first half of the third script (03_model_training.py) in the SCRIPTS/ folder can be used to do this.

 ### Step 6: Generate Visualizations
-Train XGBoost model for box office prediction. script 3
+Create visualizations based on the XGBoost model predictions.
+The second half of the third script (03_model_training.py) in the SCRIPTS/ folder can be used to do this.

 ### Step 7: Hypothesis Testing with Regression Models
+Two hypotheses will be tested using regression modeling:

+    * **Hypothesis 1 (Sentiment Score vs. Lifetime Gross Revenue):**
+        * **H0:** There is no relationship between sentiment score and lifetime gross revenue.
+        * **H1:** Movies with higher sentiment scores will have higher lifetime gross revenue.

+    * **Hypothesis 2 (Review Length vs. Lifetime Gross Revenue):**
+        * **H0:** There is no relationship between the length of review and lifetime gross revenue.
+        * **H1:** Longer reviews will correlate with higher lifetime gross revenue.

+The fourth script (04_hypothesis_testing.py) in the SCRIPTS/ folder can be used to do regression modeling.
+The results printed will include the p-values which can be used to make hypothesis testing decisions.

 ### Step 8: Evaluate Model Performance
-Check how well our models performed by viewing the evaluation metrics: script 4
+Identify how well our models performed by creating and viewing the evaluation metrics.
+The fifth script (05_evaluation_metrics.py) in the SCRIPTS/ folder can be used to do this.